persian-calendar/equinox/README.md

 ```

 # Usage

-### Gradle
-Add it in your root build.gradle at the end of repositories:
+Add this in your root `build.gradle.kts` at the end of repositories section:
 ```kotlin
 allprojects {
     repositories {